What Makes a Probiotic?

 Common infectious disease

 Often people wonder if probiotics have any benefit for healthy people.
 Perhaps the most compelling line of research suggesting such benefit is with studies conducted on healthy subjects, such as children in school or day care, and tracking how often they experience symptoms associated with colds and mild flu.
 Numerous such studies have been conducted on a variety of different probiotic preparations.
-A meta-analysis was published on probiotics and preventing acute upper respiratory tract infectionsref.
-After reviewing 14 human trials, it concluded that probiotics reduced episodes of acute upper respiratory tract infections and reduced antibiotic use.
+A meta-analysis was published on probiotics and preventing acute upper respiratory tract infections (read more).
+After reviewing available human trials, authors concluded that probiotics reduced episodes of acute upper respiratory tract infections and reduced antibiotic use.